wleka/kappaEvents/README.md

 - /fart - for fart with near players
 - /sex <player> - Make sex with other player, or make self-priming
 - Function about ended seasone in server
+- /buy - buy the items
+- /sell - sell the dirts
+- /price - price list all items
+- support the java classes